mapbox/mapbox-gl-native-ios/platform/ios/DEVELOPING.md

 # Contributing to the Mapbox Maps SDK for iOS

 This document explains how to build the Mapbox Maps SDK for iOS from source.
-It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox Maps SDK for iOS.
+It is intended for advanced developers who wish to contribute to the Mapbox Maps SDK for iOS.

 ## Requirements